3001WGB/3001WGB/md/index.md

 ---
-Title: Main Projects page
+Title: Menu
 ---

-# Main Page
+# AD learning lab
-This is currently a work in progress ...
+This project is a constant work in progress ...

-* list 1
+* Create a Windows Server 2022 vm and Win 11 vm
-* List 2
+* Setup the lab domain